supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 just one member or all members.
 All team members should be present at the introduction of the talk and should reappear for questions.

+In the last 30 minutes of the 4 hour lecture block, there will be the chance for further discussion and the teaching staff will provide feedback on the presentations.

 ### D8: Usability Assessment